json-schema-org/json-schema-spec/jsonschema-core.md

 keywords, most notably `$id`.

-Canonical schema IRIs MUST NOT change while processing an instance, but keywords that affect IRI-reference resolution MAY have behavior that is only fully determined at runtime.
+Canonical schema IRIs MUST NOT change while processing an instance, but keywords that affect IRI reference resolution MAY have behavior that is only fully determined at runtime.

 While custom identifier keywords are possible, extension designers should take